brittpinder/ios-reference/other/concurrency/swift-concurrency/README.md

 This is because asynchronous code cannot run directly in a synchronous function.
 However, tasks create concurrent environments that allow asynchronous code to be triggered from synchronous functions.

 Tasks are essentially units of work that can be run asynchronously.
 In fact, all asynchronous code runs as part of some task.
-In our earlier example where we used `let async` to download books, each `let async` implicitly created a task.
+In our earlier example where we used `async let` to download books, each `async let` implicitly created a task.

 <br/>